RoboMIND 2.0: A Multimodal, Bimanual Mobile Manipulation Dataset for Generalizable Embodied Intelligence: Dataset Analysis

 \subsection{Embodiment Diversity}

-A defining feature of our dataset is its systematic and fine-grained embodiment diversity, which spans six distinct dual-arm robotic platforms and introduces substantial variability across four critical axes: kinematic structure, mobility, perception layout, and teleoperation modality.
-Whereas existing large-scale manipulation datasets are dominated by single-arm platforms or homogeneous embodiments collected under heterogeneous protocols, our dataset provides a unified, cross-embodiment collection pipeline that preserves consistency while capturing rich morphological heterogeneity.
+Embodiment diversity is a core feature of RoboMIND 2.0, encompassing six heterogeneous dual-arm robotic platforms that exhibit rich variations across four key dimensions: kinematic structure, mobility capability, perception layout, and teleoperation modality.
+In contrast to existing large-scale manipulation datasets which predominantly rely on single-arm systems or homogeneous robot morphologies, we employ a unified cross-morphology data collection pipeline that ensures consistency while fully capturing the heterogeneity of robot embodiments.

 \paragraph{Kinematic structure diversity.} We incorporate both symmetric and asymmetric dual-arm configurations.
 The Franka and UR5e robots are arranged in a parallel setup (see Figure~\ref{fig:htact}), forming a kinematically symmetric layout with nearly identical reachable workspaces and joint topologies across the two arms.
 This configuration provides clean supervision for learning bilateral coordination patterns such as object handover, symmetric pushing, and cooperative grasping.
-In contrast, the humanoid-style UR5e configuration—where the two arms are mounted with different shoulder offsets, joint zero-positions, and workspace geometries—introduces explicit structural asymmetries that challenge cross-arm generalization.
-The Tien Kung/Tian Yi (see Figure~\ref{fig:tianyi}) robot further extends this axis with a full humanoid upper-body morphology while still using parallel grippers as end-effectors, featuring human-like shoulder placements and distinct link geometries.
+In contrast, the humanoid-style UR5e configuration, where the two arms are mounted with different shoulder offsets, joint zero-positions, and workspace geometries, introduces explicit structural asymmetries that challenge cross-arm generalization.
+The Tien~Kung and Tian~Yi robots (see Figure~\ref{fig:tianyi}) further extend this axis with a full humanoid upper-body morphology while still using parallel grippers as end-effectors, featuring human-like shoulder placements and distinct link geometries.

 \paragraph{Mobility and workspace diversity.} Our dataset spans both static dual-arm manipulation and mobile dual-arm operation.
 Static embodiments (Franka, UR5e, and the fixed mode Tien Kung) operate within confined tabletop workspaces, enabling high-precision manipulation and fine-grained bimanual coordination.
 In contrast, the AgileX Cobot Magic, ARX, and Tian Yi robots integrate dual arms with a mobile base, introducing large-scale, dynamic, and spatially varied interactions.
 The robot–object relationship evolves continuously as the base moves, producing trajectories that couple long-horizon navigation with manipulation in kitchens, supermarkets, and industrial settings.
 This axis substantially expands the embodied space explored by the robot and provides data crucial for learning mobile-manipulation.